 If you enter a remote pristine forest, it’s also advisable to bring a local villager / guide with you.
 The spirits would be less hostile if they see you coming with someone they know.
 For safety reason, the locals know the place well too.
 Do you know the locals appease the spirits of Mt.
 Kinabalu annually, to protect the climbers?

-Pic: making offering with 7 betel nuts, eggs, tobacco rolls and chicken
+Pic: making offering to mountain spirit with 7 betel nuts, eggs, tobacco rolls and chicken

 Pic: a Bobolian